Student Financial Aid and Scholarships

 Federal Direct Student Loan Program

-Parents may also choose to borrow a Parent PLUS Loan for students who are enrolled in at least six credits.
-Parent PLUS Loan applications are available at any Student Financial Aid and Scholarships office.
-Loans are awarded based on an approved credit check.
-Students must complete the FAFSA to apply for the Parent PLUS Loan to ensure they are considered for all types of aid programs.
+Parents may also choose to borrow a PLUS Loan for eligible students.
+PLUS Loan applications are available at any Student Financial Aid and Scholarships office and are awarded based on an approved credit check, requested amount and cost of attendance.

 Changes to Financial Aid Awards